Most marketing experts agree that understanding how a buyer’s mind works can be complex.

 A touchpoint is where your buyer starts to form an opinion about your company.
 A Google review, a 404 error, communication with your employee or a display ad are customer touchpoints.

-For instance, a 404 error page or no search results page puts a dead end on the customer journey.
+For instance, a 404 error page or no search results page endangers the customer journey.
 So, this particular touchpoint can be viewed as an opportunity to improve the customer experience.